std/env.rs

 373///

-374/// In multi-threaded programs on other operating systems, the only safe option is
+374/// In multi-threaded programs on other operating systems, the only sound option is

 375/// to not use `set_var` or `remove_var` at all.